Eleven people who were allegedly carrying out illegal abortions were arrested in central Johannesburg, the city said on Monday.

 Law enforcement, the Department of Health and immigration officers were called to the building on the corner of Commissioner and Eloff Streets.

 Two people were found to be illegally in the country and were taken away for deportation.
+Nine others had legal permit papers.

 None of those arrested could produce any documents verifying they had a legal permit to run a surgery.